And the ones that already protect the right to choose.

 “We’re really looking at exacerbating the existing reality [if Roe v.
 Wade is overturned], which is we already have abortion restrictions in place in much of the country.
 We already have very limited access to abortion services in much of the country,” Nash said.

 States protecting abortion rights

-While many states have taken steps to limit access to abortion, others have “taken the principles of Roe and put them into law,” Nash said.
+While many states have taken steps to limit access to abortion, others have codified Roe or are working to do so now.